If you came here just for the headlines, here are the primary points of differentiation between these two mattresses.

 Congratulations, you made it to the end.
 As you probably noticed above, these two beds have a lot in common.
 For example, both mattresses have a soft, neutral-foam feel and accommodate all sleeper types.

 However, when it comes to the relative advantages/disadvantages, it’s pretty one-sided.
 Brooklyn Bedding is the winner in this comparison.
-It’s more affordable, has a higher-quality construction, and is better for heavier people.
+It’s more affordable, has a higher-quality construction.